 How can we help prevent it?

 Though we are unable to provide specially adapted glasses or contact lenses, they should be available with any good local opticians.
-As the evidence suggests, CVD is extremely more common in older people due to it being a “natural part in the ageing process” so our Macushield's can fight that ageing process.
-Formed from the original break-through formula, they are jammed packed with every vitamin, mineral and nutrients you need to maintain healthy eyes.
-Not only will they keep your eyes healthy, their break-through formula is a shield against damage caused by macular degeneration, hence the name Macushield.
+As the evidence suggests, CVD is extremely more common in older people due to it being a “natural part of the ageing process” so our Macushield's can fight that ageing process.
+Formed from the original breakthrough formula, they are jammed packed with every vitamin, mineral and nutrient you need to maintain healthy eyes.
+Not only will they keep your eyes healthy, but their breakthrough formula is also a shield against damage caused by macular degeneration, hence the name Macushield.